cgeoga/ACAFact.jl/README.md

 ```

 Another thing you can do is provide a desired `opnorm` error for `||K -
-U*V'||`...  but I wouldn't bet the farm that the error control is all that
+U*V'||`...but I wouldn't bet the farm that the error control is all that
-guaranteed---greedy deterministic pivoting schemes can be tricked, or at least
+guaranteed.
+Greedy deterministic pivoting schemes can be tricked, or at least
 made very inefficient!
 It does work pretty well in toy applications at least
 though, so it isn't useless.
 ```julia